Medicaid Work Requirements

 What does this mean for your state?

-- Nine other states have filed applications with CMS to add work requirements to their Medicaid programs: Arizona, Arkansas, Indiana, Kansas, Kentucky, Maine, New Hampshire, North Carolina, Utah, and Wisconsin
+Seven other states have filed applications with CMS to add work requirements to their Medicaid programs: Arizona, Kansas, Maine, Mississippi, New Hampshire, Utah, and Wisconsin.

 What Can You Do?